 Our risk assessment processes are ongoing and the associated documentation updated frequently.
 As such, we do not publish the information here.
 We work alongside the Athena Schools Trust compliance team and our own Local Governing Body to ensure that everything is in place for the continued health and safety of all members of our community and at all times.
 If you wish to know more, please contact the school and we will be happy to answer any specific questions in as timely a fashion as we are able, bearing in mind that our H&S team are currently working under more time pressure that normal.

 We now operate a split lunch service to enable us to keep the year groups apart and to allow for the lunch facilities to be cleaned between service.
 Any families of free school meals children who are self-isolating should reach out to us through their child’s form tutor if they are struggling to feed their families whilst away from school.

 These have currently been suspended.
 This situation is continually under review.

 We ask that parents and carers adhere to government guidance on the use of both public and private transport, including where this relates to the use of face coverings.
 We recommend that students walk to school wherever possible, such is the value of exercise to both our physical and mental health.

 Our expectations for the standard of school uniform remain incredibly high – our line on this being that uniform should be worn ‘correctly, smartly and with pride’.
-The only exception to this being on days when a Year 7, 8 or 9 child has a PE lesson.
+The only exception to this being on days when a Year 7, 8, 9 or 10 child has a PE lesson.
 On these days, students will come into school wearing their PE kit, including dark tracksuit bottoms for all during this colder weather.
 We ask, though, that they pack their normal school uniform on these days so that if it rains or is very muddy during a PE lesson then they will still be able to wear dry and clean clothes for the rest of the day.
 We feel certain that this further reduction in the ability to mix within a year group bubble, in this case whilst getting changed, will be an effective way to reduce the spread of infection.